 Shareholders are not entitled to have shares issued in a given form converted into a different form.
+In particular, they have no claim to the certification of the membership in a security.
 However, any shareholder may at any time ask the Company to issue a certificate setting out the registered shares held by the shareholder according to the share register.